matteoxpo/T13D22/README.md

 Having completed the encryption of all AI modules, you are worried that a Caesar cipher is somewhat... too simple.
 The AI can easily crack it.
 If you could use a more complex algorithm...
 For example, DES.
 You can at least try.
 If it fails – no problem, Caesar has already protected the important files.
 Put the start in menu item 4.

 ***== Quest 4 received.
 Supplement the src/cipher.c program.
 Add item 4 to the menu – encryption of all .c files using the DES algorithm and clearing all .h files from the specified directory.
 Build the project using the Makefile.
 Stage name: cipher.
-Executable file name: cipher. ==***
+Executable file name: cipher.
+The executable file must be located in the root of the repository in the build folder. ==***

 > This task is not processed by the automatic testing system